-Someone at Giant had some foresight when they founded the company in 1972.
-They probably didn't know it would eventually achieve the bicycle equivalent of world domination, but the brand certainly lives up to its name now.
+Someone at Giant had some foresight when they founded the company and began the bike range in 1972.
+They probably didn't know it would eventually achieve the bike equivalent of world domination, but the brand certainly lives up to its name now.

 Giant is generally accepted to be the world's largest bike manufacturer.
-It’s got factories in their home region of Taiwan, as well as China and the Netherlands, and specialist stores all over the world.
+It has factories in their home region of Taiwan, as well as China and the Netherlands, and specialist stores all over the world.

 In the early days, Giant was the manufacturer of the majority of bikes sold under the name 'Schwinn' - at one point making over two-thirds of the brand's models.
 When that relationship ended in 1987, Giant moved in the direction of making bikes with its own badge on the head tube.